Matthew Morgan Head of Process & Metrics Excellence

 11:20 AM Leaders Panel: How business architecture enables transformation and continuous improvement initiatives

-Five business architects will take the stage in this keynote session to share their perspectives and insights on the value of business architecture in defining the blue-print of continuous improvement and operational excellence across the business.
+Three business architects will take the stage in this keynote session to share their perspectives and insights on the value of business architecture in defining the blue-print of continuous improvement and operational excellence across the business.
 What is the value proposition for business architecture?
 Key discussion points include:

 - Clarifying the value proposition for business architecture and OPEX relations